Saratoga Race Course Frequently Asked Questions

 What time does the track open?

-There is an early morning breakfast at the track, but patrons must leave and return for that day's races when the gates open in late morning.
+In typical years, there is an early morning breakfast at the track, but that is not the case in 2020.
+Traditionally, patrons who came to the track for breakfast had to leave and return for that day's races when the gates opened in late morning.
 The first race (first post) isn't usually until early afternoon.
 Please note: Travers Day always has an earlier open and post time, and no Clubhouse breakfast is served that day.
 See exact times for the current season.

 What is the cost of admission?

-Grandstand Admission is $7 and Clubhouse Admission is $10.
-Children 12 and under are free when accompanied by an adult.
-Reserved seating is sold separately.
+In 2019, Grandstand Admission was $7 and Clubhouse Admission was $10.
+Children 12 and under were free when accompanied by an adult.
+Reserved seating was sold separately.

-2019 Travers Day admission is $10 for General Admission/Grandstand in advance, $15 for General Admission/Grandstand at the gate, and $25 for Clubhouse Admission.
+2019 Travers Day admission was $10 for General Admission/Grandstand in advance, $15 for General Admission/Grandstand at the gate, and $25 for Clubhouse Admission.

 When is breakfast at the track?